ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 await audioRecorder.start()
 ```

-Which will capture audio chunks until `stop()` is called which stitches them into a `Blob` that it converts into
+Where it captures audio chunks until `stop()` is called that are then stitched together into a `Blob` and converted into
-a Blob DataURL that is returned within a populated [Audio](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement)
+a Blob DataURL that's returned within a populated [Audio](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement)
 Media element:

 ```js
 const audio = await audioRecorder.stop()
 ```

-Which supports the [HTMLMediaElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement#instance_methods) API
+That supports the [HTMLMediaElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement#instance_methods) API
-allowing you to playback and pause recordings with:
+allowing pause and playback of recordings:

 ```js
 audio.play()
 audio.pause()
 ```

-The `AudioRecorder` also maintains the `Blob` of its latest recording in the `audioBlob` and the Mime Type that it was
+The `AudioRecorder` also maintains the `Blob` of its latest recording in its `audioBlob` field and the **MimeType** that it was
-captured with in `audioExt` field, which we can use to upload it to the `CreateCoffeeShopRecording` API, which
+captured with in `audioExt` field, which we can use to upload it to the `CreateCoffeeShopRecording` API, which if
-if successful will return a transcription of the Audio recording:
+successful will return a transcription of the Audio recording:

 ```js
 import { JsonApiClient } from "@servicestack/client"